zopefoundation/Zope/docs/operation.rst

   $ bin/addzopeuser user password

 The script expects to find the configuration file at ``etc/zope.conf`` by default.
-If it is located on a different location this can be specified by the `--configuration` option:
+If it is located in a different location you can specify it with the `--configuration` option:

 .. code-block:: console